-c) failure of the air to fuel ratio control system (charge air by-pass, gas pressure control valve, etc.)

-d) for engines where gas is injected upstream of the turbocharger compressor, failure of a component likely to result in a source of ignition (hot spots)

-e) failure of the gas combustion or abnormal combustion (misfiring, knocking)

-f) failure of the engine monitoring, control and safety systems g) abnormal presence of gas in engine components (e.g. air inlet manifold and exhaust manifold of DF or GF engines) and in the external systems connected to the engines (e.g. exhaust duct).
+- b) failure of the ignition system (oil fuel pilot injection or sparking plugs) - c) failure of the air to fuel ratio control system (charge air by-pass, gas pressure control valve, etc.) - d) for engines where gas is injected upstream of the turbocharger compressor, failure of a component likely to result in a source of ignition (hot spots) - e) failure of the gas combustion or abnormal combustion (misfiring, knocking) - f) failure of the engine monitoring, control and safety systems i) hazard potential for crankcase fuel gas accumulation, for engines where the space below the piston is in direct communication with the crankcase, refer to Pt.
+5, Ch.
+35, Sec.
+10, 10.3.1.2 of the Rules and Regulations for the Construction and Classification of Steel Ships.